yourhead/StacksAPI/_keys/tags.md

 You can provide any number of tags, but only the first few will be displayed in the UI.
 Short, simple, commonly used words make the best tags.

-If no tags are provided, Stacks will fall back to teh v6 API and use the group (if provided) as the only tag.
+If no tags are provided, Stacks will fall back to the v6 API and use the group (if provided) as the only tag.